grafana/grafana/contribute/developer-guide.md

 #### To run the Playwright tests:

 **Note:** If you're using VS Code as your development editor, it's recommended to install the [Playwright test extension](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright).
 It allows you to run, debug and generate Playwright tests from within the editor.
-For more information about the extension and how to install it, refer to the [Playwright documentation](https://playwright.dev/docs/getting-started-vscode).
+For more information about the extension and how to use reports to analyze failing tests, refer to the [Playwright documentation](https://playwright.dev/docs/getting-started-vscode).

 Each version of Playwright needs specific versions of browser binaries to operate.
 You need to use the Playwright CLI to install these browsers.